DENVER — The COVID-19 vaccine has arrived in Colorado and vaccinations are well underway.

 - Walmart and Sam's Club: Starting Feb.
 12, Walgreens started vaccinating eligible Coloradans.
 Click here for participating locations.
 To sign up, you first must be eligible through state guidelines.
 Then you simply go to Walmart's or the Sam's Club sign up website.

 - King Soopers and City Market: King Soopers said some its pharmacy locations will start offering the COVID-19 vaccine to eligible Coloradans through the federal retail pharmacy program.
 City Market locations in Colorado will also be among the pharmacies offering the vaccine.
 Reservations are required for the vaccine, and only eligible Coloradans will be allowed to sign up.
 Sign up by clicking here.
 The companies are working on putting a list together of participating locations.

 On Jan.
 23, the state held its first large-scale drive-thru vaccination clinic at Coors Field with UC Health, and 1,000 people were vaccinated that weekend and 10,000 people were scheduled the following weekend.
 Denver7 will report on any future mass vaccination sites here.

-All Coloradans who are 70 and older can get the vaccine anywhere in the state, regardless of their residence, Gov. Polis said.
+All eligible Coloradans can get the vaccine anywhere in the state, regardless of their residence, Gov. Polis said.
 Anybody who is turning these individuals away based on where they live will receive a warning from the state.